Aniversário do Tatu

 Aniversário do Tatu is the debut studio album by Brazilian music duo Sandy & Junior, released by Philips and PolyGram on 1991.
-The album has a country-influenced sound and was produced by the father of the duo, the singer Xororó.
+The album has a sertanejo-influenced sound and was produced by the father of the duo, the singer Xororó.
 Its release took place in the TV series Domingão do Faustão, of Rede Globo.

 The title of the album refers to a joke with the social relations between the animals of the forest and its themes allude to the harmony of nature and the teachings that the life in the field propitiates.
 The biggest hits of the album were "Aniversário do Tatu" and "Maria Chiquinha" (a re-reading of the song originally released by Sonia Mamed and Evaldo Gouveia in 1961).

 The album was certified gold by the Pro-Música Brasil for sales of over 100,000 copies.
 According to Época magazine, the album sold 230,000 copies, while Quem magazine claims that the album reached 300,000 copies sold.